How to grow lemongrass – an easy step-by-step

 If you're wondering how to grow lemongrass, then look no further.
 We've rounded up the top tips to help you add this aromatic herb to your herb garden.

 A staple of Thai and Vietnamese cooking, lemongrass is renowned for its citrusy aroma and zingy taste.
 While it is a herb, lemongrass is not commonly found in herb gardens, despite being surprisingly easy to grow.
-Yes, that's right, you can grow your own lemongrass – read on to find out how.
+Yes, that's right, you can grow your own lemongrass as part of your vegetable garden ideas.

 Originating from the tropical climes of Sri Lanka and South India, lemongrass thrives in constant heat, meaning that in most parts of the US and Europe it is best grown in containers that can be moved to the sunniest spot of the garden – and into a greenhouse or indoors when the weather gets colder.